 As a result of the second bout of pancreatitis, our client developed Type 2 diabetes.

 After a lengthy legal battle the NHS finally acknowledged that their errors in communication had led to our client suffering unnecessarily.
-Their legal representatives entered into negotiations and a 5-figure sum was agreed in an out of court settlement.
+Their legal representatives entered into negotiations and a five-figure sum was agreed in an out of court compensation settlement.

-If you feel that you have suffered injury due to miscommunication between medical professionals and wish to make an NHS medical negligence claim then contact our team for a free case assessment.
-Call freephone 0808 139 1592 or send an email with brief details to email@example.com
+If you wish to make an NHS medical negligence claim then contact our team for a free case assessment.
+Call freephone 0333 888 0408 or send an email with brief details to email@example.com